BiswayanMazumder/News-Flash/README.md

 Contributions to further enhance the functionality and user experience of the app are welcome.
 Please fork the repository, make your improvements, and submit a pull request for review.

 ### Contact:
-For any inquiries or support regarding the app, please feel free to reach out to Biswaya Mazumder at [email@example.com](mailto:biswayan.mazumder2020@vitbhopal.ac.in).
+For any inquiries or support regarding the app, please feel free to reach out to Biswaya Mazumder at [biswayan.mazumder2020@vitbhopal.ac.in](mailto:biswayan.mazumder2020@vitbhopal.ac.in).

 ---

-This readme provides an overview of Biswaya Mazumder's Flutter app, highlighting its features, usage instructions, and avenues for contributions and support.
+This readme provides an overview of Biswayan Mazumder's Flutter app, highlighting its features, usage instructions, and avenues for contributions and support.